 2: Focus On Muscles and Avoid Bones & Joints

 While you are massaging, don’t push directly on the spine area.
 Also, avoid the bones and joints!
-In most of the cases, if you put pressure on bones, they may bruise causing more pain to the person receiving the massage.
+In most cases, if you put pressure on bones, they may bruise causing more pain to the person receiving the massage.

 When working on the shoulders, keep your hands close to the partner’s body and gently push into the muscles and fleshy area.
 For better results, you can firstly massage some oil and then go for the pushing technique.

 For this make your partner sit on the floor or a soft mattress.
 Now tilt his head back and using your palms and fingers to start squeezing the flesh at the base of his neck on both sides.
 Continue for about 5-10 minutes and then stroke the hands up and down on the back of the neck.
 This warms the area.
 Using your fingers, give a deep circular motion by putting in pressure around the neck region.
 Try to avoid the spine.
 Finally, place the left hand on the right shoulder and squeeze the muscle.
 While you are squeezing the muscle, ask your partner to rotate his shoulder backward.
 Do the same using the right hand on the left shoulder.